Lupino Lane: Musical comedy star in sound films

-Then Lupino Lane left Educational, Warner, and the American screen behind, after only four sound shorts and two feature films.
+Two months later Lane abandoned Hollywood entirely, leaving Educational, Warner, and Paramount behind.
 In December 1929 the New York Daily News reported that Lupino Lane "is deserting Hollywood for a six-month engagement at the Hippodrome in London."
 A subsequent Film Daily report added that Lane was leaving Hollywood for his native England, to form his own production company, which was confirmed in a European dispatch from January 1930: "Lupino Lane, who is now appearing at the Glasgow Alhambra, intends setting up an organisation of his own outside London, to make British comedies, and his immediate plans include four features and twelve two-reel comedies a year.
 He will probably only appear in two features himself, but will direct the others."

 Lane's surprise swan song in America was a Vitaphone short called Evolution of the Dance, released in February 1930 as a two-reel Technicolor special, even though the running time (12 minutes) barely exceeded one reel.
 This was filmed as a production number for the feature-length Show of Shows revue but removed from the final cut.
 The short is a pageant of performers offering different styles of dance; Lupino Lane leads a hobo ensemble.
 Dance directors Larry Ceballos and Jack Haskell were credited in the short, but featured performer Lane was not; Vitaphone waited until Lane had left the country before quietly releasing the out-take—without crediting Lane.
 Fellow British stage stars Jack Buchanan and Beatrice Lillie also filmed specialty acts for Show of Shows that Warner removed and released separately as Vitaphone shorts.

 A little-known postscript to Lupino Lane's career in America: in 1936 Educational's Earle Hammons tried to persuade Lane to return to the screen in two-reel comedies.
 At this time, star comedian Joe Cook was leaving the studio and Hammons needed a "name" comedian to replace him.
 Lane gave the offer enough consideration for Hammons to announce it publicly, listing the new season's contract actors "and possibly Lupino Lane", but Lane finally declined and remained in England.